 You Don’t Have To Be White To Save The World

 I borrowed the title of this post, “African Superheroes, You Don’t Have To Be White To Save The World,” from an AFP story written by another journalist named Stephanie Findlay.
-I like the title, though it reminds me of the way a lot of white liberals suffering from white guilt talk.
-However, it’s not a white person suffering from white guilt who uttered those words.
-It was a Nigerian guy!

-But it’s true, you don’t have to be white to save the world.
-However, how many times have you ever seen a black superhero save the world?
+How many times have you ever seen a black superhero save the world?

 Comic books are timeless pieces of art and storytelling combining into delicious folds of glossy paper.
 In the US,

 comic books were always cool, but in Africa, comic books are rare.
-But what is not rare in African societies, are stories of heroes and villains and super power.
+But what is not rare in African societies, are stories of heroes and villains and supernatural power.
 So a bunch of Nigerian guys got together to modernize Yoruba legends and place them in the context of comic stories and they came up with The Comic Republic.
 The 30-something page comic books are free and available for digital download here.

 You got the main character, Guardian Prime (inspired by the Man of Steel himself, Superman) and together with his friends, Avonome, Eru, Aje, Ireti and Hero Generation, they perform marvelous feats for the greater good.